Starting secondary/upper school in September 2020

 The reason it is so important to list the schools in the order of preference is that if a place can be offered at more than one of your preferences, you will be offered the highest school possible from the list you provided.

 Naming other schools will not affect your chance of being offered a place at a higher preference school.
-If there are no places available at any of your preferences, an offer will be provided for the nearest school to your home address that do have places available.
+If there are no places available at any of your preferences, a school place will be offered at the nearest school to your home address with a place still available.

 Information relating to attending schools

 Home to school transport

 Parents and carers are responsible for ensuring their children attend school regularly and for arranging their safe arrival at school and journey home at the end of the day.
 See if your child is eligible for assistance in getting to and from school and how to apply.

 Parents and carers who receive certain benefits may be eligible for either pupil premium funding or free school meals.
 Enquiries about free school meals should be made direct to individual schools.